kornia/kornia/docs/source/get-started/training.rst

           stats = self.evaluate()  # do whatever you want with validation

     # create the trainer and pass the evaluate method as follows
     trainer = K.train.Trainer(..., callbacks={"fit", my_fit})

 Preprocess and augmentations
 ----------------------------

-Taking a pre-trained model from an external source and assume that by fine-tuning with your data by just changing few things in your model is usually a bad assumption in practice.
+Taking a pre-trained model from an external source and assume that fine-tuning with your data by just changing few things in your model is usually a bad assumption in practice.

 Fine-tuning a model need a lot tricks which usually means designing a good augmentation